Skip to footer content

 USING IRONPDF

-Dealing with endless documents and reports can be a headache.
-Spending time manually combining PDF files or struggling with outdated tools is just wasted effort.
-This tutorial aims to save you time by showing you how to merge PDF files programmatically using the effective IronPDF library.
-It's easier than you might think!
+Dealing with separate document files and reports can slow down any workflow.
+Spending time manually combining PDF files or struggling with outdated tools wastes developer effort.
+This tutorial shows you how to merge PDF files programmatically in C# using the IronPDF library.
+The process is straightforward -- even for documents with complex formatting, embedded fonts, and interactive form fields.

-Whether you're building ASP.NET applications, working with Windows Forms, or developing cloud-based solutions on Azure, IronPDF provides a reliable solution for PDF manipulation and document management.
-The library's Chrome rendering engine ensures perfect fidelity when merging PDFs, preserving all formatting, fonts, and form data.
+Whether you're building ASP.NET applications, working with Windows Forms, or developing cloud-based solutions, IronPDF provides a production-ready solution for PDF manipulation and document management.
+The library's Chrome-based rendering engine ensures pixel-perfect fidelity when merging PDFs, preserving all formatting, fonts, and form data.

 Install-Package IronPdf

-Import the namespace in your VB.NET project or application to gain instant access to the PDF controls and methods:
+Add the namespace at the top of your C# file to access all PDF controls and methods:

 Imports IronPdf